Was the Indigenous Wyandotte Nation of Ohio Forced Out or Paid to Leave?

 An error was made by the second side, represented by one person in a Mail Bag letter in the Columbus Dispatch on August 20, 2013.
 He lumped all of the Wyandotte bands together as one unit, not realizing that the Anderdon band and the Sandusky band both lived in Ohio as well as farther north, but fought on opposing sides during major wars involving the British, the French, and Americans.
 At the same time, Mr. Switzer seems to have done the same thing, but he had spoken with people - even some county historians - who believed the Wyandottes to be only a single large band.

-[rant] Wyandotte groups maintain websites with their histories visible, and have people to call to ask questions.
 Our Mail Bag writer copied an error-ridden, non-sourced article and used it to tell Mr. Switzer that the reporter could "not be further from the truth" and that no Wyandottes were forced out.
-Why don't people ask the Wyandottes themselves? [end rant]
+Why don't people ask the Wyandottes themselves?

 The opposing Wyandotte bands were handled differently after the wars mentioned above, specifically by the British in Canada and by the Americans, evidenced in the treaties written.